 The majority of mixer grinders available in the market come with 3 jars.
 The smallest is a chutney jar, which can also be used for grinding small quantities of spices.
 Then, you have a multi-purpose jar that can be used for making different curry pastes made of onion, coconut etc. The largest wet grinding jar is mainly used for making batter for idli, dosa and appam.
 They can also be used for making milkshakes and smoothies.

 A lot of models come with a juicer jar.
-It has a cylindrical strainer at the centre into which you drop the whole fruits.
+It has a cylindrical strainer at the centre into which you drop the fruit pieces.
 The blades crush the fruits and the juice passes through the sieve and gets collected between the strainer and the outer body.
-Juice from fruits like watermelon, apple, pomegranate etc with higher water content can be extracted well using this juicer jar.
-But, with starchy fruits like mango and vegetables like beetroot, carrot and spinach, the juice extraction efficiency isn’t good.
+Juice from fruits like watermelon, cucumber etc with higher water content can be extracted well using this juicer jar.
+But, with starchy fruits like mango and vegetables like beetroot, carrot and spinach, the juice yield is poor.

 Nowadays, you also get mixer grinders with food processor jars.
-Using it, you can knead dough, cut vegetables in different sizes, slice and chop them too.
+Using it, you can knead the dough, cut vegetables in different sizes and slice and chop them too.
 Some of them also have citrus attachments.

 What Should Be The RPM Of A Mixer Grinder?